iamkroot/erp-gcal/README.md

 1. Clone the repo to a directory of your choice/click "[Download as zip](https://github.com/iamkroot/erp-gcal-cms/archive/master.zip)" and extract it.
 2. Rename the `sample_config.toml` to `config.toml` and set the required values (See [Configuration](#Configuration) section).
 3. Ensure you have [Python **3.7**](https://www.python.org/downloads/) or higher installed, and in your system `PATH`.
-4. Install `pipenv` using `pip install pipenv`.
+4. Install `poetry` using `pip install poetry`.
-5. Inside the downloaded folder, run `pipenv install` in CMD or Terminal.
+5. Inside the downloaded folder, run `poetry install` in CMD or Terminal.

 ### Running
-Use `pipenv run python main.py` to start the program.
+Use `poetry run python main.py` to start the program.
 During the first run, it will ask you to authorize the app to access your Google Calendar Account.
 Select your BITS Google Account here.
 Then, the script will do the following automatically:
 1. Login to your ERP, and fetch your registered courses from there.
 2. Read the timetable JSON file, if provided.
 Otherwise, it will parse the timetable excel file (\~15 secs) and save the JSON version for future use.
 3. Enroll you into the courses on Moodle CMS, if enabled.